 I teach all the K-2 students the basic components of the Conscious Discipline.
 The breathing icons are free posters consciousdiscipline.com/resources/

-I bought blue Wobble Stools in two sizes to help keep my young friends in one spot.
-I offer them the choice to sit on chair or stool.
+I bought blue Wobble Stools in three sizes to help keep my young friends in one spot.
+I offer them the choice to sit on chair (with an exercise band) or stool.

 My door sign reflects our iHELP theme and logo.
 I post our Mission Statement and Annual Calendar in a similar iHelp frame.